 - preliminary inspection: the inspection begins with a general visual analysis of the bridge, to detect any obviously damage or degraded signs.
 This may include cracks, corrosion, erosion, distortions or other structural anomalies;

-- detailed inspection: The inspectors proceed with a more thorough examination once the areas of interest is identified.
-This may include the use of specific diagnostic tools such as test hammers, endoscopes or ultrasonic thickness gauges, to more accurately assess severity and extent of defects detected;
+- detailed inspection: The inspectors proceed with a more thorough examination once the areas of interest are identified.
+This may include the use of specific diagnostic tools such as test hammers, endoscopes or ultrasonic thickness gauges, to more accurately assess severity and extent of defect detected;

-- data analysis and final report: once the inspections and defect sheets’ compilation have been completed, engineers analyse the collected data and draw up a final report that summarises the results.
-This report may be used to inform maintenance’s decisions, repair or improvement of infrastructure;
+- data analysis and final report: once the inspections and defect sheets compilation have been completed, engineers analyse the collected data and draw up a final report that summarises the results.
+This report may be used to inform maintenance decisions, repair or improvement of infrastructure;

 - monitoring and maintenance: finally, it is important to continue monitoring and maintaining bridges over time, carrying out periodic inspections, implementing recommendations deriving from inspection reports.
 This will help ensure the long-term safety and infrastructure’s durability.